 There are so many factors that contribute to the life and health of a child, and admittedly, some are beyond our reach.
 But there are also many burdens we can help lift, with acts as simple as giving, volunteering, or going.

 Despite developing economically, Ethiopia finds itself amongst the poorest countries in the World and is hit by frequent droughts and famines.
-According to a survey done in 2010, an estimated 30% of the population of Ethiopia falls well below the poverty line.
-Additionally, there are about 30,000 street children in Ethiopia, with 17,000 in capital city, Addis Ababa, alone.
+According to The World Bank in 2011, an estimated 30% of the population of Ethiopia falls well below the poverty line.
+According to UNICEF, Ethiopia has one of the largest orphan populations in the world.
+About 13% are missing one or both parents, which translates to an estimated 4.6 million children orphaned.
 In Bishoftu, an estimated 10,000 children have been orphaned, with more still living in single parent homes, due to HIV/AIDS, poor water sanitation, and abandonment.
 More than half of these kids do not have access to shelter, clean water, or adequate food.
 They mostly survive on what they receive from shoe shining, selling small items to passersby, and begging.
 Many of these children are seriously sick, but most do not have access to any kind of treatment.
 Most of these children never receive the chance to attend school, not only because they can’t afford it, but because their time feels better spent looking for food or scrounging for what supplies their family needs just to survive the day.

 This poverty and illness contributes largely to Ethiopia’s high illiteracy rate.
-Only 39% of the population over the age of 15 can read and write.
-With 45% of Ethiopia’s population being under the age of 15, it is projected that only 14.9 million of 93.8-million Ethiopians can be considered literate.
+Only 49% of the population over the age of 15 can read and write (The World Factbook, 2015 est.) which means very few parents are able to teach their children.
+With 43% of Ethiopia’s population being under the age of 15, it is projected that only 56.6 million of 108 million Ethiopians can be considered literate (The World Factbook, 2018 est.).

 With such a low literacy rate and little proper education, Ethiopia stands little chance of obtaining